 There are tons of great things to do on São Miguel island in the Azores, and one of them is snorkeling in the crater of a submerged volcano at Ilhéu de Vila Franca – a small islet just off the coast and reachable by ferry from the town of Vila Franca do Campo during the summer months.
 Ilhéu de Vila Franca is a natural reserve, with only 400 people per day allowed to visit and tickets sell out pretty quickly – if you want to go there, you will have to show up very early to bag a spot.

 The islet is a lovely place for beginner snorkelers and not-so confident swimmers as it’s sheltered from the waves of the open sea.
 The level of water in the crater changes quite significantly with the tide, starting from knee-deep in some spots – give it a bit of time and it will get deeper.
 You can see a few different kinds of fish and spend a lovely day sunbathing here – just remember there’s not much shade, so you might want to bring an umbrella.
+When you get tired of snorkeling, there is plenty of other islands and places to hike in the Azores, too!

 – Hélène, Flight to Somewhere